 A person with diabetes is unable to maintain (regulate) a normal level of sugar in the blood.
-This is because of imbalance in the secretion of Insulin, the main hormone regulating blood sugar levels, either not being produced sufficiently or is not used by the body adequately.
-In UK, Diabetes UK estimates that there are nearly 3 million individuals with diabetes, with numbers rising rapidly.
+This is because of imbalance in the secretion of insulin, the main hormone regulating blood sugar levels, either not being produced sufficiently or is not used by the body adequately.
+In the UK, Diabetes UK estimates that there are nearly 3 million individuals with diabetes, with numbers rising rapidly.

-Our team are able to provide input for: Diabetic Foot Ulcers
+Our team are able to provide input for Diabetic Foot Ulcers

 - Diabetic Foot Ulcers, especially in those with advanced vascular disease